uafgeotools/rtm/README.md

 rtm
 ===

-_rtm_ is a Python package for reverse time migration (RTM) of infrasound signals.
-Infrasound waveform data are back-projected over a grid of trial source locations.
-Based upon previous work by Sanderson et al. (in review) and Walker et al. (2010), this implementation is flexible and applicable to a wide variety of network geometries and sizes.
+_rtm_ is a Python package for locating infrasound sources using reverse time migration (RTM).
+Infrasound (or seismic) waveform data are back-projected over a grid of trial source locations.
+Based upon previous work by Sanderson et al.
+(in press) and Walker et al. (2010), this implementation is flexible and applicable to a wide variety of network geometries and sizes.
 Realistic travel times can be incorporated from numerical modeling or atmospheric specifications.

 **References**

-Sanderson, R., Matoza, R. S., Fee, D., Haney, M. M., & Lyons, J. J. (in review).
+Sanderson, R., Matoza, R. S., Fee, D., Haney, M. M., & Lyons, J. J. (in press).
 Remote detection and location of explosive volcanism in Alaska with the EarthScope Transportable Array. _Journal of Geophysical Research: Solid Earth_.